latex3/latex2e/required/babel/README.md

 3.11, etc., will be used instead.
 So, 3.9t is the last in the former series.

-Included is a set of ini files for about 200 languages).
+Included is a set of ini files for about 200 languages.

 Languages are not part of the Babel core any more; in particular, it shall be no longer necessary to synchronize Babel core releases with